-Andarine (also known as S-40503 or S-4 for short) is a selective androgen receptor modulator (SARM) that binds with androgen receptors in your body’s adipose tissues.
+Andarine (also known as S-40503 or S-4 for short) is a selective androgen receptor modulator (SARM) that binds to androgen receptors in your body’s adipose tissues.
 This triggers fat oxidation.
 Andarine can help your body refrain from going catabolic when you enter into a lower diet.
 It is somewhat more suppressive than Ostarine and will not aromatize into estrogen.
 Therefore, you will not need to take an inhibitor when you are on cycle.

 Ostarine is very commonly stacked with Andarine since they tend to work pretty harmoniously together to build lean muscle throughout the body.
 Ostarine (also referred to as Enobosarm or MK-2866) is an anabolic SARM that helps improve strength, endurance, joint healing abilities, and increased muscle gain.
 It shows both muscular and bone selective anabolic activity and is used to intensify protein synthesis.

 One reason why you should include Ostarine in your stack is that it works to reduce the amount of degeneration that happens in the muscles during recovery periods from injuries, illnesses, or even surgeries.
 It is also known for being free from serious side-effects.
 Andarine, on the other hand, is known to cause some night and light blindness since it contains the metabolite M1.
 Those taking Andarine should do so with caution.

 If you plan on stacking GW, Andarine, and Ostarine together, you can try the following triple stacking protocol for men: